xuanhoang24/TFT-Meta-Comp-Recommender/README.md

 - **Item Recommendation:** Finds the most common items used by Top-4 players for each selected champion.
 - **Trait Recommendation:** Ranks traits by Top-4 rate, average placement, and sample count.

-These recommendations are mined from collected match data and support the ML prediction shown in the Streamlit dashboard.
 ---

 ## Current Limitations